fwhezfwhez/tcpx/README.md

 ```

 ### 3.5 How client (not only golang) builds expected stream?
-Tcpx now only provide `packx` realized in golang to build a client sender.If you wants to send message from other language client, you should be aware of messageID block system.
+Tcpx now only provide `packx` realized in golang to build a client sender.If you wants to send message from other language client, you'll have two ways:
+1. Be aware of messageID block system and build expected stream in specific language.
+2. Using http gateway,refers to **[5. cross-language gateway](#5-cross-language-gateway)**

 `messageID block system`:
 ```text